project-jedi/jcl/jcl/docs/Readme.txt

 --------------------------------------------------------------------------------

 About this release
-JCL release 1.99 provide an updated support for all targets (including CodeGear Delphi 2007 for Win32).
+JCL release 1.100 provides an updated support for all targets (including CodeGear Delphi 2007 for Win32 and CodeGear C++Builder 2007).

 As always, multiple bugs have been fixed; for detailed change logs, use the facilities of our Subversion repository at Sourceforge.net